outsidedav/swift/analytics/mobile_analytics.md

 The {{site.data.keyword.mobileanalytics_full}} Client SDK provides a logging framework that is similar to other log frameworks that you might be familiar with, such as `java.util.logging` or `log4j`.
 The logging framework supports multiple per-package logger instances, different log levels, capturing of stack traces for an application crash, and more.

-You can also configure the logged data to be stored on the device where the application is running and send these device logs to the {{site.data.keyword.mobileanalytics_short}} Service at a later time.
+You can also configure the logged data to be stored on the device where the application is running and send the device logs to the {{site.data.keyword.mobileanalytics_short}} Service at a later time.

 The {{site.data.keyword.mobileanalytics_short}} Client SDK logging framework supports the following log levels, which are listed from least to most verbose, with recommended use guidelines: